 Tips: in case of bacteria such as Tuberculosis, only heating can break the cell membrane of the bacteria.
 Heat the sample, centrifuge it, collect the pellets and directly use it in the PCR.

 Preparation of lysis buffer for plasmid DNA extraction:

-The virus contains very less DNA as compared with other organisms.
-So it is very crucial to isolate DNA preciously from the virus.
+The plasmid contains very less DNA as compared with bacterial chromosome.
+So it is very crucial to isolate DNA preciously from the plasmid.
 For more sensitive experiments I recommended to use ready to use plasmid DNA extraction kit.
 Still, you can use the TE buffer directly as a lysis buffer for the plasmid DNA.

 We had covered an article on the preparation and the function of TE buffer in DNA extraction please read the article here: importance of Tris-EDTA (TE) buffer in DNA extraction.

 100mM Tris HCl

 Also, we had written an article on how to calculate the concentration of the chemicals for any biological reaction.
 Read the article here: Function of dNTPs in PCR reaction.